3axap4eHko/redux-scfld/README.md

 `$ redux create` - creates Action, Type and Reducer and generates their indexes

-`$ redux idx` - regenerate indexes of Actions, Types and Reducers (does not affect already generated not indexes files)
+`$ redux update` - regenerate indexes of Actions, Types and Reducers (does not affect already generated not indexes files)

 `$ redux ls` - displays list of entities

+`$ redux ns` - displays list of namespaces

 `$ redux types` - displays list of types